We partner with global, regional, and local clients to build distinctive and relevant brands over time.

 Key questions

-What are the implications for the NGO's strategy in the coming years to define a new brand role?
+What implications does the NGO’s strategy have in the coming years to define a new brand role?

-How has the type of audience changed and how can this coexist in a new vision?
+How has the audience evolved and how can this coexist within a new vision?

-How do we generate a visual identity FoE&I that quickly integrates journalists with diplomats and whistleblowers?
+How do we generate a visual identity that quickly integrates journalists, diplomats, and whistleblowers in FoE&I?

-How do we bring that role to an inspiring trueline and tagline?
+How do we translate this role into an inspiring trueline and tagline?

 Approach

-We conducted a series of interviews with key stakeholders across all continents, understanding needs, gaps and opportunities for the new brand role.
+We reviewed the 4-year strategy and previous image studies, and conducted interviews with global stakeholders to identify needs, gaps and opportunities for the new brand role.

 Cases